February 16th, 2010

 Note: This project was completed as a class assignment at the Art Institute of Seattle.
 This was not done directly for Helly Hansen (though it would be very rad if HH took a liking to it).
 I hope that in some way the sharing of my process may be of inspiration to you.

 Over the past few weeks I’ve been showing sneak peeks of projects that I’m working on via Twit-pics and now its here.
-If you’re just tuning into my blog, you can follow me on twitter to see the things that don’t make the blog.
+If you’re just tuning into the blog, you can follow on twitter to see things that don’t make the blog.

 The Objective